|

 SWCPC 79 (A)-(B)

-Consists of photographs of Fort Stockton, Texas (1880-1970), and bulks
+Consists of photographs of

-(1895-1920).
-Also contains photographs of Good Roads Day (1912); a cement irrigation ditch
+recreational facilities (1895-1920).
+Also contains photographs of Good Roads Day

-(undated); executed train robbers (1912); a group of Texas Rangers (1957); Harry Truman,
+group of Texas Rangers (1957); Harry Truman, Bess Truman, and Buford Jester on

-Bess Truman, and Buford Jester on Truman's Whistle Stop Campaign for U. S. President
+Truman's Whistle Stop Campaign for U. S. President (1948); and a LULAC meeting

-The county seat for Pecos County, Texas, Fort Stockton is located near Comanche Springs
+The county seat for Pecos County, Texas, Fort Stockton is located near Comanche

-in 1859, and the town developed around the post, encouraged by the arrival of the Santa Fe
+Stockton was established in 1859, and the town developed around the post,

-Railroad.
-Fort Stockton is currently a center for irrigation, farming, and oil production.
+center for irrigation, farming, and oil production.
+The community supports a

-The community supports a population of approximately 8,700.
+population of approximately 8,700.

 Fort Worth and Denver Railway

-Photograph collection, 1909-1964
+Photograph Collection, 1909-1964

 3 photos, 81 copy prints